-Found 10 - 17 results of 17 programs matching keyword "seeing infrared microwaves with a digital camera"
+Found 10 - 18 results of 18 programs matching keyword "seeing infrared microwaves with a digital camera"

+The Near Infrared Camera and Multi-Object Spectrometer (NICMOS) will be brought back to life with the installation of the new experimental NICMOS cryo-cooler.
+The cryo-cooler updates the technology from that of an icebox to a modern refrigerator.
+We also talk to Keith Noll, head if the Hubble Heritage Project, which is responsible for bringing us those stunning pictures from deep space.
 The Advanced Camera for Surveys (ACS) was successfully installed.
 In preparation for the installation of the NICMOS Cooling System tomorrow, the astronauts also installed the Electronics Support Module.
 We also talk with Massimo Stiavelli, a scientist at the Space Telescope Science Institute about his involvement with the ACS and the future Wide Field Planetary Camera 3 (WFPC3) scheduled to be installed during the next servicing mission in 2004.
 In an exclusive taped interview, Hubble payload commander and astronaut John Grunsfeld discusses how astronauts who'll be servicing a telescope in space train in a giant pool at the Johnson Space Center.
 We'll also show an interview with space engineer Amy Ross, filmed in the space suit laboratory at Johnson.
 A unique chance to watch the live progression of the making of a Hubble image!
 We'll select an image to follow over the course of the following webcasts, showing you the steps along the way as it goes from raw data to a full-color picture.
 And we'll talk with people who bring Hubble's fantastic images to the public.
 Part 2 of the previous program.
 Nine Aim High students explore shadow and light, and build their own energy machines.
 In this webcast, the students delve into energy transference and alternative energy sources like solar cells and wind power.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: compact ∂iscs!
 Learn how to bridge the digital generation gap with America's foremost expert on kids and computers.
 Seymour Papert talks about the impact of the Digital Age on the family.
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Kevin Kelly of Wired Magazine; Lawrence Weschler, author of "Seeing is Forgetting the Name of Thing One Sees"; The Canadian Brass Ensemble; physics chanteuse Lynda Williams; and Jonathan Schooler with a memory wine-tasting.